softcite/software-mentions/README.md

 Software entity linking against Wikidata is realized by [entity-fishing](https://github.com/kermitt2/entity-fishing) and provides when possible Wikidata ID and English Wikipedia page ID.
 The web console allows to interact and view the entity information in the infobox:

 ![GROBID Software mentions Demo](doc/images/screen7.jpeg)

+## Python client for the Softcite software mention recognition service

+To exploit the Softcite software mention recognition service efficiently (concurrent calls) and robustly, a Python client is available [here](https://github.com/softcite/software_mentions_client).

 ### Web API